2017-18 Board Priorities, Mission, & Vision

 The vision of the school is to become a model of students acquiring superior second language skills as the basis for high overall academic achievement; develop the knowledge and skills in students necessary to be productive and valued citizens in a culturally diverse, global economy; prepare all students to be academically successful in their choice of secondary and post-secondary education options; and to create an innovative school that can be replicated in Colorado and nationally.

 The Board of Directors meets on the third Tuesday of each month from 6:00 – 8:30PM at the DLS East Campus at 451 Newport Street, Denver, CO 80220.
-Should the third Tuesday fall on the 15th of the month, the meeting will be moved to the 4th Tuesday of that month.
 Click here for more information.

 Contact the Board